hectorek/Recipe/docs/source/index.rst

 In this tutorial, you will learn how to prepare one of Spain's most popular dishes.
-A **Spanish omelette** or *Tortilla de patata* is a very simple yet delicious dish that can be presented as either an entrée or a main course.
+A **Spanish omelette** or *Tortilla de patata* is a very simple yet delicious dish that can be presented as either a starter or a main course.

 .. figure:: /images/tortilla.jpeg